How to Create Gelli Prints with 5 Types of Ink

 I didn’t notice any staining with these inks, but I would be careful to clean your paint right away to prevent staining.

 Chalk inks have become less popular over the last few years, but they are a beautiful ink.
 My favorite chalk inks were created by Color Box.
-But as they are no longer in production, I would suggest Tsukineko VersaMagic chalk ink at Scrapbook.com for another quality brand of chalk ink pads.
+But as they are no longer in production, I would suggest Tsukineko VersaMagic chalk ink as an alternative to these inks.

 Archival Ink Gel Prints